lndecastro/Teaching_with_AI/TaLwAI/Module5_ClassDelivery.md

 ## 5.3 Employ Technology and AI Tools for Content Delivery

 ### Purpose
 Leverage (academic) generative AI tools to present, demonstrate, simulate or interact with course content in diverse formats.
 This section focuses on some GenAI tools and workflows that support content delivery, multimodal presentation, visualization, and real-time interaction.
+We present here some sample tools and use cases to illustrate different possibilities.

 ### Illustrative Case Study
-The paper titled *Feedback sources in essay writing: peer-generated or AI-generated feedback?* investigates the **quality of feedback provided by ChatGPT compared to peer feedback** on graduate students' argumentative essays.
+The open-access paper titled *Feedback sources in essay writing: peer-generated or AI-generated feedback?* investigates the **quality of feedback provided by ChatGPT compared to peer feedback** on graduate students' argumentative essays.
 The findings revealed that peer feedback was generally of higher quality, particularly in identifying specific issues within the essays, while ChatGPT provided more descriptive feedback.
 The researchers found no significant overall correlation between essay quality and feedback quality from either source, suggesting a potential complementary role for both ChatGPT and peers in the feedback process, which could help reduce teacher workload.

 ➡️ Download the paper here: [Paper_Feedback_in_Essay_Writing](./Data/Feedbacksourcesinessaywriting.pdf) <br>